publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1831e.md

     (b) __Differences of magnitude between State and Federal powers__

-    Notwithstanding subsection (a)(1) of this section, if an activity (other than an activity described in [section 1464(c)(2)(B) of this title][/us/usc/t12/s1464/c/2/B]) is permissible for a Federal savings association, a savings association chartered under State law may engage as principal in that activity in an amount greater than the amount permissible for a Federal savings association if—
+    Notwithstanding subsection (a)(1), if an activity (other than an activity described in [section 1464(c)(2)(B) of this title][/us/usc/t12/s1464/c/2/B]) is permissible for a Federal savings association, a savings association chartered under State law may engage as principal in that activity in an amount greater than the amount permissible for a Federal savings association if—

         (1) the Corporation has not determined that engaging in that amount of the activity poses any significant risk to the Deposit Insurance Fund; and